juxor/afaq/markdown/secH2.md

 The aim of Goldman's essay was to state the obvious - that the mass is not the source for new ideas.
-Rather, new, progressive, ideas are the product of minorities and which then spread to the majority by the actions of those minorities.
+Rather, new, progressive, ideas are the product of minorities, which then spread to the majority by the actions of those minorities.
 Even social movements and revolutions start when a minority takes action.
 Trade unionism, for example, was (and still is) a minority movement in most countries.
 Support for racial and sexual equality was long despised (or,